-If you’re going to be rinsing them this time, make sure you have a filter cleaning spray on hand.
+If you’re rinsing them this time, make sure you have a filter cleaning spray on hand.
 You may also rinse the filters with a hose to get rid of all the dirt.

-It is recommended that you give the filters an even deeper clean every 3 to 4 months or so.
+It is recommended that you give the filters an even deeper clean every 3 to 4 months.
 In this case, take a bucket and fill it with water.
-Then, take a hot tub filter soak and add the appropriate amount as listed in the product’s instructions.
-Dilute the cleaner and soak the filter for 24 hours.
-Before putting it back in the hot tub, make sure you completely rinse it off with clean water.
+Then, take a hot tub filter soak and add the appropriate amount listed in the product’s instructions.
+Next, dilute the cleaner and soak the filter for 24 hours.
+Finally, before putting it back in the hot tub, make sure you thoroughly rinse it off with clean water.
 Otherwise, it could cause your hot tub to foam because of the remaining cleaner, which means that you’d have to clean the tub all over again.